The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 However, it is important to remember that tax considerations will most likely not be the most important factor in such a decision.
 The ownership of a company may well represent a significant personal and commercial decision.
 Once family members have become business associates, personal matters may easily have commercial implications, and vice versa.
 The minimum holding requirement of two years is not insignificant.

-Even where tax is a key consideration, entrepreneurs’ relief will not often represent the greatest potential saving to the business owners.
-Bear in mind that for one individual to exceed their entrepreneurs’ relief lifetime limit, they will need to have chargeable gains in excess of £10m.
-Where this is not
+Even where tax is a key consideration, BADR will not often represent the greatest potential saving to the business owners.
+Bear in mind that for one individual to exceed their BADR lifetime limit, they will need to have chargeable gains in excess of £1m.
+Where this is not a realistic possibility, any planning

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.